chentihe/mFactor/README.md

 This is for mFactor(B2C) Backend practice

-Django Rest Framework to built api
+Django Rest Framework to build api

 Redis to store Cart info & cookies